-About return policies for Shopping Actions (US only)
+About return policies for Shopping Actions

 This article only applies to merchants enrolled in the Shopping Actions program.
 For general information on returns, see the Merchant Center guidelines.